Membership benefits for community organisations

 £1m < £10 m

 * The concessionary Nil fee is offered on a trial basis and is intended for community groups at an early stage.
-Established community members with modest revenues are encouraged to agree a voluntary fee of up to £100 per annum for the benefits of membership.
+After the first year to of membership, an annual administration fee of £25 will be charged, however, established community members with modest revenues are encouraged to agree to a fee of £150 per annum for the benefits of membership.